ManaS066/yolo_v8_usage_examples/README.md

 # yolo_v8_usage_examples
-Utilization of yolo_v8 to perform object detection from images and videos.
-Also performed object tracking.
+Utilization of yolo_v8 to perform:

+1. object detection from images
+2. object detection in videos
+3. object tracking

+# Usage
+`pip install -r requirements.txt`

+After installation use any python file that you want to run.
+### Example
+`python detect_video.py`